Milan – Historic, Stylish & Home of Lambretta

 Galleria Vittorio Emanuele II

 Afterwards we walked through the Galleria Vittorio Emanuele II next door.
 This is a beautiful example of 19th century architecture – an arcade with a glass ceiling, housing shops selling designer clothing brands (Prada, etc) and high-end dining restaurants.
-After some window shopping we went through to the Rinascente shopping centre and upstairs to their rooftop restaurant: Maio Restaurant.
+We did some window shopping then went through to the Rinascente shopping centre and upstairs to their rooftop restaurant: Maio Restaurant.
 There we had an expensive lunch, from a rather limited and average menu, while admiring the outstanding views across the top of the Milan cathedral steeples next door.

 Chocolate display in Rinascente